DragonRuby/dragonruby-game-toolkit-contrib/docs/api/audio.md

 end
 ```

+?> `.wav` files can have a maximum sample rate of 44.1kHz.
+You can use `ffmpeg` to resample audio.
+Eg: `ffmpeg -i input.wav -ar 44100 output.wav`.

 ## Looping Audio

 Here's how to play audio that loops (eg background music), and how to stop the sound.